gerasimosmichalitsianos/compare_netcdf_or_grib/README.md

     in BOTH NetCDF4 files, passed-in via command-line, are considered.

-    Note that when the number of elements is displayed for each array, however, that these may be diff between the two NetCDFs for that variable.
+    Note that when the number of elements is displayed for each array, however, that these may be differ between the two NetCDFs for that variable.
 This is because the number of NoData (fill values) may differ between the two files for that variable.
 So the number of valid pixel values (grid points) USED to compute the statistics may differ.